 What to pay attention to when it comes to free parking in Thessaloniki!?

-Parking in front of the Cosmos shopping center is charged, but if you park in front of the Masoutis store and purchase at least one item (it can be a 0.2€ bottle of water), you can stay in the parking area for 2 hours.
+Parking in front of the Cosmos shopping center is charged, but if you park in front of the Masoutis store and buy at least one item (even a bottle of water), you can stay in the parking lot for 2 hours.

 Attention!
 Do not park on the sidewalk in front of the cemetery entrance, on the main Lagada Street.
 Additionally, parking in front of the entrance to the French part of the cemetery is not recommended, as there have been a large number of car break-ins.
 If you are staying overnight in Thessaloniki, it is best to look for accommodation that includes parking and inquire if there is an additional fee.
 If you are traveling to Thessaloniki in a camper or if you happen to want to rest in your car for a little while and continue on, take a look at the website Park4night.